dgaida/robot_mcp/README.md

 ## 🛠️ Available Tools

-The FastMCP server exposes these robot control tools:
+The FastMCP server exposes these robot control tools (work with all LLM providers):

 ### Robot Control
 - `pick_place_object` - Complete pick and place operation